Flight-Free-UK/flight_free_uk_website/source/posts/the-new-story-adventure.html.markdown

 ![Picture shows a bicycle leaning on its stand packed with camping equipment.
 Behind it is a grassy and gravelly landscape with rolling hills in the background. ](/images/uploads/newstory-bike.jpg "Mike's bicycle at Lake Mladost in North Macedonia, August 2020")

-#### Flight Free UK: You’re undertaking what you call the New Story Ride/New Story Run.
+#### You’re undertaking what you call the New Story Ride/New Story Run.
 What do you mean by ‘New Story’?

 #### **Rosie:**

 We desperately need to transform how we are living as human beings on the earth.
 Everything we do, especially how we think of ourselves as humans compared to other species, the earth, and each other (i.e. different groups), is all underpinned by a collection of narratives or stories about us and those things.
 It's at the root of everything, and to get the kind of transformational change we need, we need to critique and reform these stories/narratives into something that is healthier for us, the planet and all living things.

-> "We desperately need to transform how we are living as human beings on the earth."
+> We desperately need to transform how we are living as human beings on the earth, especially how we think of ourselves as humans compared to other species

 Stories are also how we connect to each other emotionally, so by telling these stories I hope to show a more human side to change that people relate to on a personal level, as opposed to just stating the data alone.